By Monika Metodieva

 They will be addressing issues such as student fees, blended learning, and wellbeing.
 This campaign wants to achieve overall online teaching and to allow students to opt-in to face to face teaching when they are comfortable, and when it is safe to do so.

-“This would be in replacement of our current complicated opt-out process which involves personal circumstances forms, and treats the pandemic as if it is a personal issue” says Kayla-Megan Burns, President at Strathclyde Students Union.
+“This would be in replacement of our current complicated opt-out process which involves personal circumstances forms, and treats the pandemic as if it is a personal issue” said Kayla-Megan Burns, President at Strathclyde Students Union.

 It also aims to ensure that students have access to necessities such as food, laundry, and regular COVID testing – particularly when isolating